kavlani/coding-challenge/README.md

 namely hashtags and time_stamps.

 The program uses a pandas Series datastructure to store the time_stamps.
-However a list datastructure is used to store the hashtags essentially a list of lists structure.
+However a list datastructure is used to store the hashtags essentially a list of sets structure, since each tweet is a set of hashtags.
 The pandas Series datastructure is used for its flexible and fast indexing capabilities relative to a list implementation.